ahs502/order-demo/README.md

 ---

+## Integrations

-- [Local Forage](https://localforage.github.io/localForage/) is used for local storage management.
+[Local Forage](https://localforage.github.io/localForage/) is used for local storage management.
 It supports IndexDB, WebSQL, and finally falls back to localStorage.

+The main logic and component implementation are all well tested.
+Run `CI=true npm test` to execute them all.